 When I came into this mentorship programme, I didn’t know anything.
 I had my college degree, my Cirque du Soleil and athletic career, and experience in journalism and media, but I didn’t have much to go on in the business world.
 Through this programme I’ve been learning about different job positions and what the role is.
 Reading a job description can seem overwhelming, but I’ve been able to ask people what they really do in their role, what they enjoy, what they wish they could change.
 To have that opportunity to pick other peoples’ brains has been amazing.

 I wish something like this had been around for my team back in 2008, but it’s great that it’s here now to support active and retired athletes.
 It’s important to address the fact that Olympic athletes have so many skills transferrable to the workplace.
 While we may not have the years of experience on a résumé that other people our age may have, we know what it takes to work hard in a team; we’re dedicated; we’re adaptable; we’re willing to learn; we’re willing to admit when we’re wrong; we’re willing to get up, dust it off and try again.

 A supportive network

 We give our souls to our sport.
 We put every single drop of blood, sweat, tears and energy into training for the Olympic Games.
 We’re ambassadors on and off the field, or in my case, in and out of the pool.
 We never take off the Olympic badge and we’re constantly talking to younger children to promote the ideals of Olympism.
 For us to dedicate ourselves to the Olympic Movement and know that we will still be supported after we’ve retired with programmes such as this is really important.

 It’s such an amazing opportunity for you to be able to tap into this invaluable network, and those within Intel are so supportive, kind and understanding.
-At the end of your athletic career, it may feel like a jump coming from sport into the business world, but the Intel Mentoring Program is perfect in helping you to manage your transition.
+At the end of your athletic career, it may feel like a jump coming from sport into the business world, but mentoring is perfect in helping you to manage your transition.